Dhruv561/Donkey-Kong/README.md

-Donkey Kong Project README
+Donkey Kong Project README<br>
-Built using Bagel game engine and OOP principles in Java
+Built with Bagel game engine, Maven and OOP principles in Java

 Assumptions:
 - If either enter or 1 is pressed, user is put into level 1.